-Israel) joined Security Council Report in September 2010 and is responsible for covering the working methods of the Security Council as well as the Great Lakes region, the CAR, the DRC, LRA-affected areas, Burundi and a range of legal issues including ICC, ICTY/ICTR and the rule of law.
+(Israel) joined Security Council Report in September 2010 and is responsible for covering the working methods of the Security Council as well as the Great Lakes region, the CAR, the DRC, LRA-affected areas, Burundi and a range of legal issues including ICC, ICTY/ICTR and the rule of law.
 Previously, he was a legal clerk at the Supreme Court of Israel and a policy consultant for the Israel Ministry of Foreign Affairs.
 He has also been a member of legal teams in several inter-state disputes.
 Mr. Sthoeger holds a Bachelor of Law and a Bachelor of Arts in history and Jewish history from the Hebrew University of Jerusalem and a Master of Law in International Legal Studies from New York University.
 Mr. Sthoeger is fluent in English and Hebrew.

 (United States) joined Security Council Report as a Research Analyst in September 2013.
 He is responsible for covering Bosnia and Herzegovina, Guinea-Bissau, UNOWA, Yemen and peacebuilding.
 Prior to joining SCR, Mr. Villanti was a staff reporter, covering the UN for the Japanese newspaper, The Asahi Shimbun.
 He has also worked as an adviser at the Japanese Mission to the UN and as a public information assistant at the UN.
 He holds a bachelor’s degree in International Affairs from George Washington University and a Master in Public Administration from Columbia University’s School of International and Public Affairs.
 In addition to his native English, he is fluent in Spanish.

 (United States) joined Security Council Report in August of 2007.
-As Publications Coordinator she is responsible for the quality control, copy-editing and distribution of SCR’s Monthly Forecasts, Special Research Reports and Cross-Cutting Reports.
+As Publications Coordinator she is responsible for the quality control, copy-editing, typesetting and layout, and distribution of SCR’s Monthly Forecasts, Special Research Reports and Cross-Cutting Reports.
 She also manages posting content onto SCR’s website and contributes to the quality control of What’s in Blue.
 Prior to joining SCR, Ms. VanNewkirk worked as a writing tutor and a graduate research assistant.
 She holds a BA in Anthropology and Interdisciplinary Studies from Appalachian State University in North Carolina and an MA in Women’s Studies from Georgia State University.